 But the benefits go beyond our global climate.
-The infusion of green space in an urban neighborhood can counter so-called heat-island effect, where temperatures in a dense city area can be 20 to 50 degrees warmer than suburban neighborhoods.
-Turning asphalt lots into urban farms can help lower temperatures – which in turn will mean fewer spikes in heat-related health issues, with the added benefit of less energy needed for cooling systems.
+The infusion of green space in an urban neighborhood can counter so-called heat-island effect, where temperatures in a dense city area can soar 20 to 50 degrees higher than in suburban neighborhoods.
+Turning asphalt lots into urban farms can help lower temperatures – which, in turn, will mean fewer spikes in heat-related health issues, with the added benefit of less energy needed for cooling systems.

 Country Farm, City Farm: Better Together

 There are many benefits and areas of efficiency in traditional commercial farms in more rural areas, so the goal of urban farms isn’t to replace them.
 However, we can learn how to utilize urban spaces better to take better advantage of them.
 Rather than paving over or leaving a vacant lot in poor shape, cities can encourage residents to transform these areas into something that is economically viable, and we can do that by considering policies that would incentivize aspiring farmers.
 As cities continue to grow, it is essential to consider all the many different aspects that would ensure our shared urban spaces can grow to their highest potential.